 The Colosseum, also known as the Flavian Amphitheatre, is one of the most iconic landmarks in the world.
 Made entirely of sand concrete, the oval amphitheatre was designed to hold up to 70,000 spectators, all at a single time!
 Each year, over 5 million people visit the amphitheatre.
 These numbers translate into crazy lines at the Colosseum entrance, with a waiting period that can last anywhere between 2 to 4 hours.

-A Skip the Line Colosseum ticket works on multiple levels to ensure that you have a great experience in Rome.
-From how to get ahold of these quick-entry tickets to insider tips on how to make the most of your Colosseum, Palatine Hill and Roman Forum experience, here is your ultimate guide to exploring the famous ruins of Rome's ancient empire.
+A skip the line Colosseum ticket works on multiple levels to ensure that you have a great experience in Rome.
+Apart from From how to get ahold of these quick-entry tickets to insider tips on how to make the most of your Colosseum, Palatine Hill and Roman Forum experience, here is your ultimate guide to exploring the famous ruins of Rome's ancient empire.

 There are several ways to get ahold of Colosseum tickets.
 The first and most obvious option is to get your tickets straight from the Colosseum entrance.
 While this is definitely an option, it's not the best one.
 A regular entry ticket for one adult costs €12 (plus €2 processing fee), but you will have to stand in a very, very long line to get them.

 To purchase a regular entry ticket, you can expect a waiting time of anywhere between 2-4 hours, depending on when you’re visiting.
 (Weekends and anytime during the holiday season generally see the longest waiting times.)
 You will first have to stand in a line to buy your ticket, again in another line to enter, and after that, you guessed it - one more line to pass through a security check.